ntaraujo/gse/README.md

 p.load_config(config)
 p.save_file()

-# Note that to video, the longest time is spend in p.save_file(), so there is no much to do for saving this time
+# Note that for video, the longest time is spent in p.save_file(), so there is no much to do for saving this time

 # Experimental, I don't know if will work:

-# Save all the Process to use after
+# Save the entire Process to use after
 p.save_project("my_project.gse")

-# Replace all the current Process with a saved one
+# Replace the entire current process with a saved one
 p.import_project("my_project.gse")
 ```